Office of Student Life

-Leadership Recognition - the office and the Division of Student Affairs recognizes student leaders for their positive contributions to campus life by hosting an annual leadership awards banquet held in April.
+Leadership Recognition - the office and the Division of Mission and Student Engagement recognizes student leaders for their positive contributions to campus life by hosting an annual leadership awards banquet held in April.
 This program is designed to emphasize the importance of student leaders and recognize outstanding individuals, student organizations and advisors for their leadership contributions to Barry University.

 Emerging Leaders – this program focuses on first-year student leadership development based loosely on the Social Change Model of Leadership.
 The Emerging Leaders program provides experiential opportunities enhancing leadership skills, raising social awareness, and stimulating intellectual growth.
 To further expose students to campus resources and provide transitional support, this program offers direct interaction with current student leaders, university staff, faculty, and senior administrators.